-- disabilities to provide trained manpower for special schools and integrated schools for children with disabilities. - Employment: Privatization has led to mixed outcomes for people with disabilities in the employment sphere.
-Privatization has opened newer avenues for employment of people with disabilities in highly-skilled and service jobs, making them more mobile and competitive in the job market. - Accessibility: Although the PWD Act promotes accessibility in public buildings, evidence shows accessibility continues to be largely an unrealized goal in India (World Bank). - → Health And Health Care: Privatization and deregulation have resulted in rising drug prices.
+- people with disabilities in highly-skilled and service jobs, making them more mobile and competitive in the job market. - → Accessibility: Although the PWD Act promotes accessibility in public buildings, evidence shows accessibility continues to be largely an unrealized goal in India (World Bank). - Health And Health Care: Privatization and deregulation have resulted in rising drug prices.
 The increased cost of medical care is the second most common cause of rural indebtedness in India (People's Health Movement India, 2007).
-Given that almost 40% of India's population lives in poverty, the health of the poor and disabled population is threatened. - Depth style Human Rights, Privatization and Disability: With disability still treated as a 'special interest' issue in India that is, not of interest to the general population the risks of globalization for diabled community are high.
+Given that almost 40% of India's population lives in poverty, the health of the poor and disabled population is threatened. - ➡ Human Rights, Privatization and Disability: With disability still treated as a 'special interest' issue in India that is, not of interest to the general population the risks of globalization for diabled community are high.
 People with disabilities in India still remain a weak political constituency without full citizenship and human rights.